 This series started when God began answering a fervent prayer in connection with Psalm 50:15.
-The prayer was “LORD, show me how to glorify you and I will do the best I can”.
+The prayer was; “LORD if you will show me how to glorify you, I will do the best I can”.

-Sixteen months prior, the speaker’s wife, Joane lay dying in the Intensive Care ward following two back to back brain surgeries that had failed.
-She had been unresponsive for several days and had drawn into a fetal position, and hope had faded away.
-The speaker was driving to make final arrangements when he called and learned that she began to miraculously wake up and was back home in just 4 or 5 days.
+Sixteen months prior, the speaker’s wife, Joane lay dying in an intensive care ward following two back to back brain surgeries that had failed completely.
+She had been unresponsive for several days and had drawn into a fetal position and all hopes had faded away.
+The speaker was driving to make the funeral arrangements when he called and learned that she began to miraculously wake up.
+Within a week she was back home.

-Later on while in studying other subjects God brought the speaker to Psalm 50:15 three times in a week.
-The first two times it stirred overwhelming gratitude again for Joane’s healing, but the third time he said out loud, “God you’re trying to show me something that I’m missing, what it.?
+Over a year later he was studying other subjects when God brought the speaker to Psalm 50:15 three times in eight days, with no apparent connection to what he was studying.
+The first two times it stirred overwhelming gratitude for his wife’s miraculous healing, but the third time he said out loud, “God you’re trying to show me something that I’m missing, what it is?
 It reads, “And call upon me in the day of trouble: I will deliver thee, and thou shalt glorify me.”
-His immediate response was, “Oh my, it’s conditional!
-No wonder we have so few of our prayers answered, we’re not giving him what he’s looking for”.
+His immediate response was, “Oh my, it’s conditional!” no wonder we have so few of our prayers answered, we’re not really giving him what he is looking for”.